Symposium: Rethinking Affordability

 New York City’s workforce is increasingly unable to afford the city it sustains.
 For women and gender-expansive New Yorkers, economic pressure is cumulative—housing, transportation, caregiving, healthcare, and debt compound over time, while wages, benefits, and workplace protections lag behind the true cost of living.

-Hosted by Women Creating Change (WCC) in conjunction with Women.NYC and with the support of JPMorganChase and Barnard, this symposium is part of WCC’s 2026 issue-specific convening series, which provides deeper, focused exploration of the critical challenges surfaced at the State of NYC Women Conference, advancing cross-sector solutions rooted in research, lived experience, and action.
+Hosted by Women Creating Change (WCC) in conjunction with Women.NYC and with the support of Barnard, this symposium is part of WCC’s 2026 issue-specific convening series, which provides deeper, focused exploration of the critical challenges surfaced at the State of NYC Women Conference, advancing cross-sector solutions rooted in research, lived experience, and action.

 This symposium reframes the conversation from affordability to economic mobility.
 It examines why full-time work no longer guarantees stability, who is being pushed out of New York City, and how current economic systems continue to undervalue care work, frontline labor, and human services—sectors dominated by women and immigrants.